 The trustees are a separate entity for Capital Gains Tax purposes and are liable to pay tax on any gains they make over and above their annual allowance.
 The annual allowance for trustees is half of that of an individual – currently (2020-2021) £12,300 (£6,150 for trusts).

 If a Life Tenant of the trust is occupying a property owned by the trustees then the trust can mitigate Capital Gains Tax by using the main residence relief provisions.

 Any investments owned by the trustees should be carefully managed to reduce this tax burden.
 Any transfer of an asset out of the trust may give rise to a liability if there has been a substantial gain prior to distribution.

-Capital Gains Tax is payable at 28% in respect of residential property and 20% in respect of everything else, but this is subject to change by the government.
+Capital Gains Tax is payable at a flat rate of 28% but this is subject to change by the Government.

 Assets held within the trust are treated for Inheritance Tax purposes as if they belong to the Life Tenant.
 If the trust is brought to an end during the Life Tenant’s lifetime, the Life Tenant is treated as having made a Potentially Exempt Transfer (PET) for Inheritance Tax, equivalent to the capital value of the trust.
 If the Life Tenant dies within 7 years of the termination of the trust, the PET will be aggregated with their own estate for calculation of Inheritance Tax.

 If the trust comes to an end on the death of the Life Tenant, again the capital value of the trust will be aggregated with the Life Tenant’s estate to calculate Inheritance Tax due.
 If the value of the trust and the estate together exceed the Nil Rate Band (currently £325,000) tax will be due at 40% on any excess and this will be apportioned between the trust and the estate.